Print the general syllabus: Nelson Fall 2018 ENG 111 General Syllabus

 - Other Assignments: Professional email, paragraphs, summaries, drafts, peer reviews, discussion forums, and other writing

 10-point grading scale.
 CVCC uses full letter grades only (no – or +).
-You must make a C or better to move into ENG 112.

 Remember, assignments and due dates are subject to change.
 It would be a grave mistake to assume that no updates will be made to the course as we go.